-- 719226, 719233, 719235, 719286).
-The weekly list can also be viewed and downloaded from the Councils website at Development Control North Warwickshire Borough Council (northwarks.gov.uk). - 10.9 Town/Parish Councils are consulted electronically on planning applications within their parish, which means they are able to access the planning application by viewing the details on line. - 10.10 Applications that are substantive proposals (such as major departures from the Development Plan) will often be made available for inspection in the Public Libraries in the Borough at Atherstone, Baddesley, Dordon, Coleshill, Hartshill, Water Orton, Polesworth and Kingsbury.
+- 10.8 A list of planning and related applications registered by the Council is produced each week.
+Copies are sent to all Councillors, all Parish and Town Councils and to a wide range of interest groups and bodies.
+Requests to be included for e-mail circulation of this list should be made to the Planning Support Team (01827 719231, 719236, 719233, 719235, 719286).
+The weekly list can also be viewed and downloaded from the Councils website at www.northwarks.gov.uk/planningcontrol. - 10.9 Parish Councils are consulted electronically on planning applications within their parish, which means they are able to access the planning application by viewing the details on line. - 10.10 Applications that are substantive proposals (such as major departures from the Development Plan) will often be made available for inspection in the Public Libraries in the Borough at Atherstone, Baddesley, Dordon, Coleshill, Hartshill, Water Orton, Polesworth and Kingsbury.
 These occasions will be at the discretion of the Council's Planning Control Manager. - 10.11 All interest groups, bodies and individuals are requested to respond to the plans, if they wish to do so, within 21 days of notification.